technosf/Raster-Font/README.md

 The original fonts are _Left-Right Top-Bottom_ scanned, but on-the-fly _Top-Bottom Left-Right_ rasterization is provided to allow paged type bitmapps to be supported directly in-library.

-The position offset moved the bitmap along the major raster axis so that the output can be directly ORed with the destination bitmap with out the need to calculate any required shift at the byte-boundary in the implementing app.
-For example, in paged display bitmap such as that in the SD1306, to rasterize a 5-bit high character at Y 21 means the character crosses a page boundry, starting in page 2 (21/8) and ending in page 3 (26/8).
-Using 21 as the offset the resulting bitmap is split into two rows that can be ORed directly into Page 2 and Page 3.
+The position offset moved the bitmap along the major raster axis so that the output can be directly ORed with the destination bitmap without the need to calculate any required shift at the byte-boundary by the implementing app.

 ## Architecture and Operation